Working Papers

 Ph.D.
 Third-Year Paper

 Presentations.
-Financial Management Association (2025); Eastern Finance Association (2025); Southern Finance Association (2025); Rice University Finance Seminar (2024)
+Financial Management Association (2025), Eastern Finance Association (2025), Southern Finance Association (2025), Rice University's Finance Breakfast Club (2024)

 Works in Progress